 - The great authors were great readers, and one way to understand them is to read the books they read.

 - Not to engage in the pursuit of ideas is to live like ants instead of like men.

 - The philosopher ought never to try to avoid the duty of making up his mind.

 - The purpose of learning is growth, and our minds, unlike our bodies, can continue growing as we continue to live.

 - You have to allow a certain amount of time in which you are doing nothing in order to have things occur to you, to let your mind think.

 Mortimer J. Adler was an American author, educator, and philosopher.
-He wrote more than fifty books, including How to Read a Book, How to Think About War and Peace, Aristotle for Everybody, and editions of the Encyclopedia Britannica.
+He wrote more than fifty books, including How to Read a Book, How to Think About War and Peace, Aristotle for Everybody, and editions of the Encyclopaedia Britannica.

 Courtesy Center for the Study of The Great Ideas, CC BY-SA 3.0 <http://creativecommons.org/licenses/by-sa/3.0/>, via Wikimedia Commons

 Please click here for our Literary Birthday Calendar